How Thermal Relaxation Affects Bonded Assemblies

 Stress does not remain constant in an adhesive bond.
-Even without any change in applied load, the stress in an adhesive joint decreases over time at elevated temperature as the polymer network slowly reorganizes to accommodate the imposed strain.
-This process — stress relaxation — has consequences that range from beneficial (reducing residual stress that would otherwise drive failure) to problematic (losing the preload that keeps a sealed joint closed, allowing components to shift in precision assemblies, or allowing previously constrained structures to warp when load-bearing stress relaxes unevenly).
+Even without any change in applied load, stress in a joint decreases over time at elevated temperature as the polymer network slowly reorganizes to accommodate the imposed strain.
+This process — stress relaxation — ranges from beneficial (reducing residual stress that would otherwise drive failure) to problematic (losing seal preload, letting components shift in precision assemblies, or letting constrained structures warp when stress relaxes unevenly).

 What Thermal Relaxation Is

-Stress relaxation is the decrease in stress over time when an adhesive is held at constant deformation.
-It is distinct from creep, which is the increase in strain over time under constant load.
-Both are manifestations of the same underlying viscoelastic behavior of polymer materials, and in practice both occur simultaneously in bonded joints — but stress relaxation is the relevant mode when the joint is geometrically constrained by the substrates.
+Stress relaxation is the decrease in stress over time under constant deformation — distinct from creep, the increase in strain under constant load.
+Both stem from the same viscoelastic behavior and occur simultaneously in bonded joints, but relaxation is the relevant mode when the joint is geometrically constrained by its substrates.

 Sources of Stress That Undergo Thermal Relaxation